Only Fine Ingredients are a Match for Lindt Chocolates

 The work of the Lindt Master Chocolatiers starts with the selection of fine raw materials and high quality ingredients.
 Top quality is particularly important in the meticulous selection of our raw materials.
 We monitor the quality of our ingredients not only in our factories but also on different steps in our supply chain, starting in the countries of origin.

-Lindt & Sprüngli sources its premium cocoa beans from the world’s most exclusive regions of origin, Ghana, Ecuador, Madagascar, Papua New Guinea and the Dominican Republic.
+Lindt & Sprüngli sources its premium cocoa beans from the world’s most exclusive regions of origin, Ghana, Ecuador, Madagascar, Papua New Guinea, the Dominican Republic, and Peru.
 This not only applies to the main ingredient, cocoa beans, but to all other materials such as hazelnuts, almonds, and vanilla.
 We monitor the quality in our own laboratory before the goods enter our factory to make sure they meet our high quality standards.
 All ingredients are subject to rigorous standards regarding their origin and quality.
 Only the best ingredients are good enough for our premium Lindt chocolate products.

 From Bean to Bar: A Concept to Ensure Quality, Social and Ecological Standards